cncf/devstats.archive/USAGE.md

 # Running on Kubernetes

-Kubernetes consists of 4 different orgs (from 2014-06-01), so to gather data for Kubernetes You need to provide them comma separated.
+Kubernetes consists of 4 different orgs (from 2014-06-01), so to gather data for Kubernetes you need to provide them comma separated.

 Before 2015-08-06 Kubernetes is in `GoogleCloudPlatform/kubernetes` or just few kubernetes repos without org.
-To process them You need to use special list mode `GHA2DB_EXACT`.
+To process them you need to use special list mode `GHA2DB_EXACT`.

 And finally before 2015-01-01 GitHub used different JSONs format.
-To process them You have to use `GHA2DB_OLDFMT` mode.
+To process them you have to use `GHA2DB_OLDFMT` mode.
 It is usable for GH events starting from 2012-07-01.

 For example June 2017:
 - `time PG_PASS=pwd ./gha2db 2017-06-01 0 2017-07-01 0 'kubernetes,kubernetes-incubator,kubernetes-client,kubernetes-helm'`